vnksnkr/remote-test-system/README.md

   remote.reset_jtag()
   ```

-  resets the JTAG communication between the 	AXIOM Beta and the remote
+  resets the JTAG communication between the 	AXIOM Beta and the Remote

 #### Addresses: